danielballan/personal-blog/content/about.md

 I live in Baltimore with my wife and daughter.
 I make regular visits to Brookhaven, located outside of New York City.
-I am an amateur musician, a Lindy Hopper, and an enthusiastic Baltimoron.
+I am an amateur musician, a Lindy Hopper, and an enthusiastic Baltimorean.